 3. Give to everyone who asks of you.
-In Jesus’ Sermon on the Mount he said, “Give to the one who begs from you and do not refuse the one who would borrow from you.”
-Matthew 5:42 You could try practicing this for a month by pre-deciding that if someone asks for money or asks to borrow something you will give to everyone who asks of you.
+In Jesus’ Sermon on the Mount, he said, “Give to the one who begs from you and do not refuse the one who would borrow from you.”
+(Matthew 5:42) You could try practicing this for a month by pre-deciding that if someone asks for money or asks to borrow something you will give to everyone who asks of you.
 This exercise is a chance to reorient the impulse of your heart to be towards giving instead of protecting what you have.
-It’s an opportunity to believe that God is abundantly generous and will richly supply your needs as well.
+It’s an opportunity to believe that God is abundantly generous and will take care of your needs as well.

 5. Settle old accounts.
 After Zacchaeus met Jesus his relationship with money was dramatically altered.
 He said, “Behold, Lord, the half of my goods I give to the poor.
 And if I have defrauded anyone of anything, I restore it fourfold.”
-Luke 19:8 Has your use of money changed since you met Jesus?
+(Luke 19:8) Has your use of money changed since you met Jesus?
 Maybe it’s time for you to settle old accounts, pay people back, restore what you stole, and show others that Jesus is a better possession.

 6. Send out workers.
 In the little book of 3 John we meet a man named Gaius who generously sent out a few gospel preachers to preach.
 The apostle John encouraged him, “send them on their journey in a manner worthy of God.
 For they have gone out for the sake of the name…” (3 John 6, 7) We find something similar in Romans 10:15: “How are they to preach unless they are sent?”
 Both passages call us to be partners in the gospel by sending out those who will preach the good news to others.
 So who could you send?
 Who are the pastors, missionaries, and ministry leaders you already know?
 Who are the students who are planning to go to Bible college or seminary?
 What new church plants need resourcing?
 Your generosity will probably be the answer to their prayers.